 - - how plasticity is changed in metabolic and brain disorders like depression and dementia.

 - One unique form of plasticity, and key interest in the group, is ‘adult neurogenesis’, which refers to stem cells that continue to produce new neurons in the adult brain.

-- how neurogenesis supports adult brain functions
+- -how neurogenesis supports adult brain functions like cognition.

 We focus on the hippocampus, amygdala, prefrontal cortex and hypothalamus, as these brain regions are not only involved in cognition, stress regulation and homeostasis, but also often affected in conditions of hormonal dysregulation, behavioral adaptation and diseases affecting our body and brain.

-The chair affiliated to our group is fully named 'Structural and Functional Plasticity of the Nervous System', in short termed as Brain Plasticity Group.
+Our group is fully named 'Structural and Functional Plasticity of the Nervous System', in short termed as Brain Plasticity Group.